brianbancroft/git-intro/README.md

 This is going to be a lecture that's geared to teach

 # Why
-Developers use versioning so that they can collaborate, share and exchange ideas with the minimum amount of fuss possible.
-You're going to learn it so that you all can
+Developers use versioning so that they can collaborate, share and exchange ideas with the minimum amount of fuss possible. < More on why here, explaining that it is one of these important programming skills that is seldom taught in school, the same way that housecleaning isn't part of elementary school'

 # What you're going to need to do well